 Keeping a flashlight in your car for emergencies seems like a no brainer.
 But how many of us actually have one in our car?
 A flashlight can be used for everything from looking under the hood to signaling for assistance to other drivers in an emergency.

 If you don’t have a self-defense weapon with you, it can even be used to defend yourself if that’s all you have available at the time.
 And don’t forget the extra batteries!
-Batteries tend to deteriorate in strength and even erode over time so keeping a spare stash with your auto emergency stash is equally important as having the flashlight itself.
+Batteries tend to deteriorate in strength and even erode over time so keeping a spare stash with your auto emergency safety kit is equally important as having the flashlight itself.

 “A popular holiday crime scam has the burglar posing as someone looking for donations and knocking on front doors.”